microsoft/ga4gh-tes/README.md

 # GA4GH TES

 This project is the Microsoft Genomcis supported Azure implementation of the [GA4GH Task Execution Service (TES)](https://github.com/ga4gh/task-execution-schemas).
-The Task Execution Service (TES) API is an effort to define a standardized schema and API for describing batch execution tasks.
+The TES API is an effort to define a standardized schema and API for describing batch execution tasks.
 A task defines a set of input files, a set of (Docker) containers and commands to run, a set of output files, and some other logging and metadata.

 ## Contributing